 10. Azure Management Tools – End-to-end Microsoft Azure cloud infrastructure management

-Microsoft Azure Cloud is the second most popular cloud service provider today, and it offers several management options.
+Microsoft Azure Cloud is the second most popular cloud service provider today, offering several management options.
 Azure management tools is a full suite of cloud management and governance services that help maintain control over your infrastructure and applications.

-You can use the tools on-premises, in Azure Cloud, or in hybrid clouds.
-More use cases include, monitoring your infrastructure, provisioning resources, updating apps, detecting threats, backing up resources, and automating tasks.
+The tools can be used on-premises, Azure Cloud, or hybrid clouds.
+Other use cases include monitoring infrastructure, provisioning resources, updating apps, detecting threats, backing up resources, and automating tasks.

 11. CoreStack – Multicloud governance software

 CoreStack is a SaaS solution for implementing a well-architected framework in the cloud.
-With CoreStack, you get infrastructure visibility across AWS, Azure, GCP, and Oracle Cloud.
+CoreStack provides infrastructure visibility across AWS, Azure, GCP, and Oracle Cloud.
 Most of its customers are enterprises looking to improve cloud management tasks such as resource usage tracking, real-time security monitoring, optimization recommendations, access control, and cost management.

 CoreStack also supports NIST, ISO, CIS AWS, AWS Well-Architected Framework, CIS Azure, HIPAA, FedRAMP, and PCI DSS standards for continuous cloud compliance.